walton007/envomuseEditor/README.md

-# music-player
+# music-editor

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This project is used for editor program for envomuse

 ## Build & development
+Run 'cd app'
 Run `npm install --production && bower install --production`

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Run `nw .` for debug the app

+## build app package for Mac and Win platform
+cd to root directory
+Running `gulp` to build the app